Install on AWS using CloudFormation

 is the DNS name of the EFS storage which can be used to store template and message overrides, as well as plugins that you want installed in your cluster.

 In the AWS console, navigate under CloudFormation and create a new stack.
-Upload the template file and click next.
+Then upload the template file and click next.
+In the Specify Stack Details

 step, you are required to enter a stack name and select/fill the parameters available for the template configuration.

-The parameters are divided in five sections:
+The parameters are divided into five sections:

 1. Node Configuration